Scalability of the second-order reliability method for stochastic differential equations with multiplicative noise: Numerical implementation

 with time-dependent $n \times n$ matrix $L[\eta, \phi] = \nabla b(\phi) + \nabla \sigma(\phi) \eta$.
 Assuming that $\eta_z$, $\phi_z$, and $\theta_z$ are all known, in addition to calculating projections~\eqref{eq:proj}, each evaluation of $B_z^{(n_t)}$ or $D_z^{(n_t)}$ acting on a test vector $\delta \eta \in \RR^{n_t \cdot n}$ hence amounts to solving two differential equations in $\RR^n$, each of comparable cost to integrating the original SDE~\eqref{eq:SDE}: one (tangent equation) forward in time and one ((regularized) second order adjoint equation) backwards in time.
 For the discretization of these forward and backward differential equations, one can choose arbitrary stable and consistent time stepping schemes.
 As we will discuss below, we actually evaluate the actions of both $A_{\lambda_z}^{(n_t)}$ and $A_{\lambda_z}^{(n_t)} - \tilde{A}_{\lambda_z}^{(n_t)}$ through automatic differentiation for this paper, so~\eqref{eq:second-var-mult}, \eqref{eq:second-order-adjoint-mult-noise}, \eqref{eq:a-atilde-action} and~\eqref{eq:a-atilde-diff-eq} do not need to be implemented explicitly, and their time-stepping simply follows from how we choose to discretize the forward map~\eqref{eq:noise-to-obs-mult}.\\

 Equipped with a way of evaluating how the discretized operators act on vectors, we proceed to approximate the CF determinant in~\eqref{eq:tail-prefac-projected} via

 with the $M$ leading eigenvalues (in terms of absolute value) $\mu_z^{(n_t),(i)} \in (- \infty, 1)$ of $B_z^{(n_t)}$.
 To lighten the notation, we will omit the superscript $(n_t)$ for the eigenvalues in the following.
-Note, however, that we only have access to the eigenvalues of $B_z^{(n_t)}$ in practice -- which can be expected to converge to those of $B_z$ as $n_t \to \infty$ -- and hence there are two sources of error here through finite $M$ and finite $n_t$ (and a third one through finite $n$ for semi-discretized SPDEs).
+Note, however, that we only have access to the eigenvalues of $B_z^{(n_t)}$ in practice -- which can be expected to converge to those of $B_z$ as $n_t \to \infty$ -- and hence there are two sources of error here through finite $M$ and finite $n_t$ (and a third one through finite $n$ for semi-discretized SPDEs), cf.\ remark~\ref{rem:error} below.
 To actually compute the leading eigenvalues $\mu_z^{(i)}$ in a scalable way, we use an iterative eigenvalue solver as in~\cite{schorlepp-tong-grafke-etal:2023}, relying only on matrix-vector products.
-Specifically, we use the implicitly restarted Arnoldi method of ARPACK~\citep{lehoucq-sorensen-yang:1998}, but randomized algorithms could also be employed~\citep{halko-martinsson-tropp:2011}.
+Specifically, we use the implicitly restarted Arnoldi method of ARPACK~\cite{lehoucq-sorensen-yang:1998}, but randomized algorithms could also be employed~\cite{halko-martinsson-tropp:2011}.
 Importantly, the number $M$ of necessary eigenvalues for a good approximation of the CF determinant can be considered as fixed, i.e.\ independent of $n_t$, as soon as all relevant modes are resolved by the time discretization.
 Iterative eigenvalue solvers then typically require a number of matrix-vector evaluations that is linear in $M$, but will be independent of the resolution $n_t$.
 All of this is discussed in~\cite{schorlepp-tong-grafke-etal:2023}; except for the fact that we evaluate CF determinants instead of Fredholm determinants, the same statements apply here.
 We find empirically in the examples considered in this paper that taking $M$ of the order of a few hundred eigenvalues is typically sufficient to use in practice.
-Establishing useful error estimates of the approximate CF determinant in terms of $n_t$ and $M$, or perhaps explicitly incorporating the asymptotic part of the eigenvalue spectrum $\mu_z^{(i)}$ as $i \to \infty$ into the determinant estimation~\cite{garcia-hofmann:2024}, are interesting future directions.\\